Ada Lois Sipuel Fisher: Supreme Court case

 Her brother, Lemuel Travis Sipuel (1921–1961), had planned to challenge segregationist policies of the University of Oklahoma, but went to Howard University Law School in Washington, D.C., to not delay his career further by protracted litigation.

 Fisher, however, was willing to delay her legal career in order to challenge segregation.
 In 1946, she applied at the University of Oklahoma and was denied because of race.
 Two years later, in 1948, the United States Supreme Court ruled in Sipuel v.
-Board of Regents of Univ. of Okla. that the state of Oklahoma must provide instruction for blacks equal to that of whites.
+Board of Regents of the University of Oklahoma that the state of Oklahoma must provide instruction for Blacks equal to that of whites.
 Thurgood Marshall acted as the head NAACP lawyer for this case and the justices ruled unanimously.
 The case was also a precursor for Brown v.
 Board of Education.

 Legal education

-In order to comply, the state of Oklahoma created the Langston University School of Law, located at the state capital.
+To comply with the US Supreme Court ruling, Oklahoma created the Langston University School of Law, located at the state capital.
 Further litigation was necessary to prove that this law school was inferior to the University of Oklahoma College of Law.
-Finally, on June 18, 1949, Sipuel was the first African-American admitted to the University of Oklahoma's law school.
+Finally, on June 18, 1949, Sipuel was the first African American admitted to the University of Oklahoma's law school.
 By this time, she was married and pregnant with the first of her two children.
 The law school gave her a chair marked "colored," and roped it off from the rest of the class.
 Despite this, her classmates and teachers welcomed her, shared their notes and studied with her, helping her to catch up on the materials she had missed.
 Sipuel had to dine in a separate chained-off guarded area of the law school cafeteria.
-She recalled that years later some white students would crawl under the chain and eat with her when the guards were not around.
-Her lawsuit and tuition were supported by hundreds of small donations, and she believed she owed it to those donors to make it.
+Years later, she recalled that some white students would duck under the chain and eat with her when the guards were not present.

+Her lawsuit and tuition were supported by hundreds of small donations.